 The last, which has given shape to the product during production, is then pulled out of the finished footwear.

 This task requires very precise handling.
 While it used to be done by hand, nowadays it is done with the help of dedicated machinery.

 During the final quality control, all footwear gets a finishing touch.

-Then laces are thread, footbeds inserted, and product tags attached before the footwear is packed in a box.
+Once the boot is complete, laces are threaded, footbeds inserted and product tags are attached before the footwear is packed and ready to go.

 Packing and Shipping

 Footwear is stored in the LOWA warehouse and sent to customers from there.

 Hopefully, this blog has provided an insight into how we produce the best, most durable walking boots on the market!
 We have a full range of outdoor footwear available, from lightweight hiking boots to heavy-duty alpine footwear designed for the toughest of conditions.
 If you have any questions about our products, feel free to get in contact with the team at here at LOWA UK who are more than happy to help.